FarronF/limerick-council-meetings/meetings/2016/09/19-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 18th July 2016.md

 dispose of 27 Lord Edward Street and to bring a Section 183 Notice to Full Council for approval in

 respect of same.
-Members noted the proposed disposal, as circulated.--- 2
+Members noted the proposed disposal, as circulated.
+---
+2

 As Mr. Macken had a conflicting appointment later in the morning it was agreed to take Item